How to Handle a Broken Window Before Replacement

 Here are a few other reasons to consider window replacement:

-First Steps to Replacing a Broken Window
+Initial Steps to Replace a Broken Window

 - If the window needs to be replaced because of an act of nature or an accident, you may want to file an insurance claim to cover the cost of a replacement window.
-Before you try to clean up the damage, make sure to call your homeowners insurance so an agent can document the damage with photographs and a report.
+Before you try to clean up the damage, make sure to call your homeowners insurance company so an agent can document the damage with photographs and a report.

 Broken Windows: http://www.theatlantic.com/magazine/archive/1982/03/broken-windows/304465/